judering/judering.github.io/index.md

 "All You Can Do Is Hang On For Dear Life" commissioned by Alex Raineri for 2024 Brisbane Music Festival, will be performed by Alex Raineri (piano) and Lina Andonovska (flute) on Friday 13th December at 1-2pm and 14th December 6-7pm [more info here](https://brismusicfestival.com/?fbclid=IwY2xjawE203RleHRuA2FlbQIxMAABHf3kvutj754iFDexxbuBW2ZWMKbfGbuabJBEZxTgiWe85xmZHeFtF7Q_WA_aem_JWHfnXw0ul-A5tSrOsjYOg)

 ## NOVEMBER 2024
+"Everything Was Asleep As If The Universe Was A Vast Mistake" will be performed by the National Symphony Orchestra at the SETU Arena in Waterford on the 30th November 2024, conducted by Patrik Ringborg alongside Dvorak's cello concerto and Tchaikovsky's Symphony no.5.

-"Everything Was Asleep As If The Universe Was A Vast Mistake" will be performed by the National Symphony Orchestra at the National Concert Hall on the 29 November 2024, conducted by Patrik Ringborg alongside Dvorak's cello concerto and Tchaikovsky's Symphony no.5.
+"Everything Was Asleep As If The Universe Was A Vast Mistake" will be performed by the National Symphony Orchestra at the National Concert Hall on the 29th November 2024, conducted by Patrik Ringborg alongside Dvorak's cello concerto and Tchaikovsky's Symphony no.5.

 "Swept Through the Floods" for solo violin and tape will be performed in Berlin by Larissa O'Grady at Anima Mundi #5 on the 1st of November, 19.00 at Jugend(Widerstands)museum Galiläakirche, Berlin.